 This sushi restaurant is what you would expect to find in New York or Los Angeles.
 By first impressions, it ticks all the boxes.
 The valet parking, sleek design and attention to service have made this our first choice when it comes to eating sushi.
 The choices are astounding.
 From ceviche to rolls and hot plates of salmon, you won’t be disappointed.
 Save room for dessert.
 The bonsai tree is not only stunning, it’s chocolatey delicious!

-Best Italian Restaurant in Queretaro
+Best Italian Restaurant and Pizza in Queretaro

 Restaurant Emilia (Jurica)